OALabs/frida-extract/README.md

 ## Extracting PE Files

 FridaExtract is only able to extract RunPE injected PE files so it is fairly limited.
 If you are using a VM that is easy to snapshot-run-revert then you can just try FridaExtract blindly on every malware sample and see what comes out but we don't recommend it.
 Instead, FridaExtract is good compliment to a sandbox (we <3 [malwr](https://malwr.com/)).
-First run the sample in a sandbox and if you see the following API calls then FridaExract may be the tool for you:
+First run the sample in a sandbox and note the API calls.

+For RunPE technique if you see the following API calls then FridaExract may be the tool for you:
 * CreateProcess
-* WriteVirtualMemory
+* WriteVirtualMemory (to remote process)
-* ResumeThread
+* ResumeThread (in remote process)

+For the MapViewOfSection technique if you see the following API calls then FridaExract may be the tool for you:
+* CreateProcess
+* NtCreateSection
+* NtUnmapViewOfSection (remote process)
+* NtMapViewOfSection (remote process)

 ### Examples
 By default FridaExtract will attempt to automatically extract the injected PE file, reconstruct it, and dump it to a file called `dump.bin`.